nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 **What do you expect from writers during the #RevPit revision process, including communication?**

 Be ready and able to make major revisions in short windows of time.
 If I pick your story, it means it’s a good story and that I love it, but that love is going to look like tough love.
 I’ll be challenging you to deepen characterization and clarify plot elements in situations where there’s not always a “right” way to do so, so you should be ready to think through solutions.
 The more revisions you make after my first pass, the more constructive the second pass will be.
 Likewise, the sooner you can get back to me with query/page tweaks, the more time we’ll have for multiple passes on those materials.

 **What hobbies do you have outside of writing and editing?**

 In no particular order, here are some of my loves: I love photography, state parks, and combining the two.
 I love making huge messes in the kitchen as I experiment with new recipes, with bonus points if the ingredients came from my friends at the local farmer’s market.
 I love dancing and singing to my favorite songs when nobody is around.
 I love games, whether tabletop or video games.
-A surprising obsession from the last couple of years in Minecraft, probably because I get to be creative while taking a break from words.
+My nerdiest obsession remains Minecraft, which has been an insanely abundant fountain of creativity and community for me.

-**What was your favorite childhood book and what did you love about it?**
+**What published book did you love in 2018, and what did you love about it?**

-This is an impossible question!
-Books were my main sustenance as a child, and I wouldn’t be who I am today without so many of them.
-I taught myself to read at age four with the book _Are You My Mother?_ by P.D.
-Eastman, so I’ll always owe that one some respect.
-The first full-length book that I literally read over and over again was _Spindle’s End_ by Robin McKinley.
-I got it when I was ten, and I had read it four and a half times before my mother could get it away from me long enough to find out what I was reading.
-The setting and language use are so, so rich, and I blame McKinley for my tendency to use overly long sentences to get all of the complexities of my thoughts across.
-It’s probably also the start of my weakness for fairy tale retellings.
+It wasn’t my first time through the book, but I’m going to pick Navigating Early by Clare Vanderpool, which I reread early in the year.
+So many feels!
+This MG historical fiction tells the story of two young boys at a military boarding school in post-WW2 Maine.
+Both are dealing with loss and loneliness, and the adventure they wind up taking together is downright magical.
+The more I read this book, the more depth I discover in its layers.
+Besides, it makes me laugh and cry—what more do I need in a book?